piivonen/SSPM/README.markdown

 ## Installation

-Place the **sspm.py** file and the **portfolio.txt** file anywhere on your system. (ie. ~/.ssmp)
+Place the **sspm.py** file and the **portfolio.txt** file anywhere on your system. (ie. ~/.sspm)

-Now you can run SSMP with (if using ~/.ssmp as install directory):
+Now you can run SSPM with (if using ~/.sspm as install directory):

-	python ~/.ssmp/ssmp.py ~/.ssmp/portfolio.txt
+	python ~/.sspm/sspm.py ~/.sspm/portfolio.txt

 You can alias this by adding the following to your **~/.bashrc**:

-	alias sspm="python ~/.ssmp/ssmp.py ~/.ssmp/portfolio.txt"
+	alias sspm="python ~/.sspm/sspm.py ~/.sspm/portfolio.txt"

-Now you can run SSMP any time in the terminal just by running:
+Now you can run SSPM any time in the terminal just by running:

 	sspm